Nytra/ResoniteHeadlessToolPermissionKickCrashFix/README.md

 This is the specific issue it addresses (From Neos GitHub): https://github.com/Neos-Metaverse/NeosPublic/issues/1693

+Thanks to Rucio and Stiefeljackal for porting the mod to Resonite.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader/) for the Headless Server.
 1. Place [HeadlessToolPermissionKickCrashFix.dll](https://github.com/Nytra/ResoniteHeadlessToolPermissionKickCrashFix/releases/latest/download/HeadlessToolPermissionKickCrashFix.dll) into your `rml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\Headless\rml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with NeosModLoader installed it will create the folder for you.